April 15, 2021 William Worrall Recovery

 A Facebook scam that has been circulating for years seems to be making a comeback.
 And if you fall for it, you’ll have your Facebook login info stolen by the scammers, who can then hack your account and use it for a variety of nefarious purposes.

-The scam works by tricking Facebook users into clicking a link to a video.
 The video will often have some variation of “Is this you?” or “Did you make this video?” in the description to pique your interest, and will likely come from one of your friends (who already fell for this scam and had their credentials stolen).

 If you click on the link, you’ll be taken to a fake Facebook login page with a message about confirming your information before you can access the video.
 It is pretty obvious the page is fake if you notice the URL at the top.
 But if you're not paying attention and you enter your info here, you’ve just given the scammers what they need to take over your account.

 As a final insult, you won’t be taken to the video (which never existed in the first place), but dumped into a spammy affiliate ad network for NSFW games, sketchy app downloads and survey scams.
 I’ve seen a few valid apps, too, such as Norton Secure VPN on Google Play, but these companies have no part in the scam (after I notified Symantec, Norton’s parent company, about the app’s inclusion, a spokesperson told me “Upon learning of this issue, we worked with our mobile advertising partner to quickly identify and blacklist the bad actor responsible for this threat.
-We are also working to identify consumers who may have been impacted to help them with any residual effects.”)

 The best course of action if you get one of these video links from a friend is to not click it and notify your friend by phone or email, if possible, that their account may have been compromised.
 It’s also possible the video was sent from a friend’s cloned Facebook account that a scammer used to friend you in the past.